leandroohf/mlops/bike_share_batch_prediction_simple/README.md

 # Next: how to scale

    How I would change the architecture if the number of bike stations are big and the statiosn are spread on multiply cities in one country.
+   1. move to better scheduler: Airflow with astronomer
+   2. change architecture to scale